Psychology in the Real World

 - Vision: Perceiving Color

-- Vision: Perceiving Form
+- Vision: Perceiving Form and Depth

-- Hearing Starts With Sensing Auditory Stimuli
+- Hearing: Sensing Auditory Stimuli

 - Hearing: Perceiving Location, Loudness, and Pitch